Kendra Morgan 2 August 2018 - 12:41pm

 Today, almost everyone online has a sophisticated eye for up-to-date website layout and images.
 It can be a challenge for libraries with limited budgets to keep up.
 There are options for getting images at no cost, but it is essential to understand the copyright rules.

 In this post, we feature an infographic on photography copyright laws compliments of Pikwizard.
 It tells you more about how to find and use safe and free images on your website and social media.

 Jim Lynch 3 July 2018 - 10:06am

-Library tech newsbytes is a collection of fun news items from social media and pretty much anywhere else.
+What's new in library tech!
+Library tech newsbytes is a collection of fun news items from pretty much anywhere we find them.
 We hope you enjoy our batch for this month!

 Frank Moraes 29 June 2018 - 11:47am

 The sort of life skills we are encouraged to acquire at an early age have varied through the ages.
 Today's young generation can consider coding to be a basic literacy requirement if they hope to enjoy a meaningful working career.
 Coding for Kids: How to Get Started is a free resource that is perfect for library STEM programming.
 It is aimed at giving librarians, parents, and teachers access to a wide range of information and external links that are useful for anyone interested in learning the basics of coding.

 Patrons copy or print all kinds of things at the library.
 Many do not contain sensitive data, but some probably do: birth certificates, ID cards, medical records, or banking information.
 Modern digital copiers and multifunction printers have hard drives that store data about all the documents they copy, print, scan, or fax.
 There are things you can do to insure patron privacy in this little-known area of data security risk.